appvia/artefactor/README.md

 *Common Flags:*

-To restore a set of artefacter saved files from a home directory to the current working directory:
+To restore a set of artefactor saved files from a home directory to the current working directory:
 ```
 artefactor restore --source-dir ~/